 The general rule of thumb is 3:1 but i promise you that is wrong.
 Why?
-Because no two olive oils or vinegars will ever be the same.
+Because no two olive oils or vinegars will ever be exactly he same.
 Depending on the acidity in each the final result will be different.

 That’s what I’ve been doing all my life, and i can tell you with certainty that the 3:1 formula simply doesn’t work.
 Cooking is not an exact science, you need to get involved, make every recipe for own.

 At this point you can go ahead and refrigerate it for a couple of hours or overnight, but truth be told in our house the roasted peppers never really make it to the fridge.